Controllable Operating Costs definition

 Controllable Operating Costs means all Operating Costs other than costs for taxes, insurance, utilities, and snow/ice removal costs, and (to the extent not applicable to the Building’s Structure) costs incurred to comply with governmental requirements.

-Controllable Operating Costs means all Operating Costs other than Taxes, insurance premiums, Association assessments, security, if any, contracted for by Landlord, utilities and trash removal.
+Controllable Operating Costs means all Operating Costs other than Taxes, insurance premiums, association assessments, security, utilities and trash removal.
+Notwithstanding, security will be a Controllable Operating Cost if the contract for the provision of security services was not competitively bid to at least two bidders.